Link Menu Expand (external link) Document Search Copy Copied

 • Backup data flows

-Backup proxies must be considered the target for compromise.
-During backup, proxies obtain from the backup server credentials required to access virtual infrastructure servers.
-A person having administrator privileges on a backup proxy can intercept the credentials and use them to access the virtual infrastructure.
+Backup proxies must also be considered a target.
+During backups, proxies obtain from the backup server credentials required to access virtual infrastructure servers.
+An actor having administrator privileges on a backup proxy can intercept the credentials and use them to access the virtual infrastructure.

 Staff education

-By deploying an employee awareness training, you make sure that your employees are aware of strange behaviour and of their critical role in protecting the organization’s services and data.
+By delivering an employee awareness training, you make sure that your employees are aware of their critical role in protecting the organization’s services and data, and will learn how to behave properly and securely during an incident.
 This is not only for the IT department, but for everyone within the organization, because every organization is becoming an IT company rapidly, and everyone in a company can witness suspicious behaviors, or be targeted for social engineering and can potentially open a breach.

 Back to top